 Richland Hills Fire Department responds to an average of 1,700 calls for service each year.
-Those calls for service are answered by 24-7 coverage of a fire engine and ambulance along with assistance from our neighboring communities of Ft.
-Worth, Haltom City, Hurst, and North Richland Hills.
-Special circumstances such as hazardous materials, bomb threats, technical rescue, and mass casualty situations also call in the assistance of NEFDA which you can learn more about on another page on this website.
+Those calls for service are answered by 24/7 coverage of a fire engine and ambulance along with assistance from our neighboring communities of Fort Worth, Haltom City, Hurst and North Richland Hills.
+Special circumstances such as hazardous materials, bomb threats, technical rescue and mass casualty situations also call in the assistance of the Northeast Fire Department Association (NEFDA).

 Each year our Operations personnel also complete the following projects: